BDeMo/pFedBreD_public/README.md

 # Preprint

-Preprint will soon be released.
+Preprint will be released soon.

 # Tutorial

+1. Run data/*/generate_... first, if you have no data yet.
+2. Then try the default hyperparameter setting on what ever --totalepoch you want by running main_fl.

-The tutorial scripts will soon be released.
+More scripts will be released soon.

 PS: if there's any wired characters (e.g., fo/mfo/mg) are respectively the old name and unrelated (or additional) methods(e.g., of lg/meg/mh).